Sam Cardinelli

-Samuele Cardinelli (born Salvatore Cardinella; September 3, 1869 - Apr 15, 1921) was an American mobster, extortionist, and leader of Cardinelli Gang during the 1920s.
+Samuele Cardinelli (born Salvatore Cardinella; September 3, 1869 - Apr 15, 1921) was an American mobster, extortionist, and leader of Cardinelli Gang of Chicago during the 1920s.

 With lieutenants Nicholas "The Choir Boy" Viana, only age 18, and Frank Campione, Cardinelli led one of the most dominant Black Hand gangs in Chicago prior to Prohibition.
 Robbing hundreds of hotels, speakeasies, and illegal gambling parlors throughout the decade, the Cardinelli gang terrorized Chicago's Little Italy through a six-year bombing campaign between 1915 and 1918.
 This murderous campaign resulted in 20 deaths and hundreds wounded (Viana was suspected in at least 15 murders alone).
 Cardinelli's organization would remain the leading Italian-American criminal organization in the city, including the Johnny Torrio-Al Capone gang, during the early years of Prohibition.

 Cardinelli, also known as "Il Diavolo" (The Devil), was arrested by the Chicago police Homicide Squad for the 1919 murder of saloon owner Andrew P. Bowman and sentenced to hang on October 11, 1920.
-Following a decision by the US Supreme Court on March 4, 1921 supporting the ruling, Cardinelli was executed on Apr 15, 1921.
+Following a decision by the US Supreme Court on March 4, 1921, supporting the ruling, Cardinelli was executed on Apr 15, 1921.

 On the day of his execution, Cardinelli refused to walk to the gallows.
 He was strapped to a chair, carried to the gallows, and was hanged, chair and all.
 After the execution, the jail attendants took his body to an ambulance, which had been hired by his family.
 Inside, a jail attendant noticed a nurse, a doctor, and another man, as well as hot water bottles.
 The attendant contacted a deputy warden, who delayed the body for an hour.
 When it was finally released, a guard saw the nurse rub Cardinelli's cheeks and wrists, and the doctor prepare an injection.
 A police car stopped the ambulance, and the apparent attempt to revive the dead mobster.
 (The ambulance was found to have a specially heated bed, an oxygen tank, an electric battery and various syringes.)

 One newspaper story says that a similar ambulance had waited for Viana, who was executed on December 10, 1920.
 Viana was taken to a room about two blocks from the jail with where he was successfully revived to test the system before Cardinelli's execution.
 Viana was then killed because he had snitched against the Cardinella gang.